Download the authoritative guide: Enterprise Data Storage 2018: Optimizing Your Storage Infrastructure

 Spreading all the data across many drives is not unique to Panasas.
 Other companies that do this include EMC, Google, Hitachi, HP, IBM and Isilon.

-IBM XIV and RAID-XIBM XIV is a grid-based storage system that does not use traditional RAID.
+IBM XIV is a grid-based storage system that does not use traditional RAID.

 "Instead, data is distributed across loosely connected data modules, which act as independent building blocks," said Tony Pearson, senior storage consultant for IBM System Storage.